euphorie/osha.oiradoc/manuals/editor2.rst

 In certain forms in the OiRA tools generator, there exist special, larger fields in which you can add both plain and formatted text (*also known as rich text*).

-You will be able to identify this option from the grey bar at the top-left of the page (the 'formatting bar').
-The formatting bar will only be visible when your cursor is in a field where formatting is possible.
+You will be able to identify this option from the editor-bar directly above such fields (the 'formatting bar').
+In case there are multiple fields for rich text on a single page, each of them will have its own formatting bar.

     .. figure:: images/editor/editor_formatting_bar.png
       :align: center
-      :alt: The formatting bar, which appears when your cursor is in a field where formatting text is possible

-      *The formatting bar, which appears when your cursor is in a field where formatting text is possible*
+      :height: 410 px
+      :alt: Example of a rich text field with the formatting bar above it

+      *Example of a rich text field with the formatting bar above it*

 It is important that you only copy a not formatted text into the field.
-Pasting formatted text from another program, e.g. Word, Excel, etc. will later cuase displaying problems in the OiRA website for end-users (client).
+Pasting formatted text from another program, e.g. Word, Excel, etc. may later cause displaying problems in the OiRA website for end-users (client).
 You will not see this code when you paste the text onto the OiRA tools generator, but it does exist 'underneath' the text.
 Hyperlinks also have a fixed format in Word (colour